JukkaK/Distributed2022/docs/finalreport.md

 The aim of the project was to develop a skeleton of a webshop system with public cloud Platform-as-a-Service (PaaS) components.
 We chose Microsoft Azure as the platform as one of project members had previous experience on using it, though not actually implementing a distributed system.
 With this in mind, we set on exploring what PaaS services would fit the project, with clear understanding the the architecture we ended up with might not be one we designed at the start.
 We did, however, had quite a clear though of the architectural layers we were going to implement and the languages to be used.

-In whole, the architecture pattern used can be best though as a modular monolith - a service made of multiple components that can be changed to use different services if needed, but not implementing a microservice pattern where, for example, each node would be represented by a self-sustained service with it's own data layer.
-Implementing a microservice would require more considerantion of the lifecycle of each invidual service, including things like fault tolerance, which we felt to be a too large undertaking.

 ### Architecture

+In whole, the architecture pattern used can be best though as a modular monolith - a service made of multiple components that can be changed to use different services if needed, but not implementing a microservice pattern where, for example, each node would be represented by a self-sustained service with would handle the operations for it's own domain.
+While we do deploy a complete set of services to several regions under the messaging layer, each set of these services consist of similar services with just region-specific configurations, so they are more of a (arguably somewhat incomplete) fault tolerance features than microservices as such.

 ![Architecture](./architecture_final.drawio.png)